© 2019 Baptist Health. All Rights Reserved.

 Fact.
 Flu viruses can change over time to create different strains.
 Or they can change suddenly—for example, changing from a bird virus that infects ducks to one that infects humans.

 Myth.
-While you should try to stay away from sick people—and wash your hands often—your best protection is the flu vaccine.
+You should try to stay away from sick people and wash your hands often, but your best protection is the flu vaccine.
 Almost everyone 6 months and older should get the vaccine every year as soon as it's available.
 This also helps protect infants and others who can't be vaccinated themselves.

 Myth or fact: You can get the flu from the flu vaccine.